The Autopsy of Jane Doe: Plot

 Beginning to attribute the strange happenings to Jane, Tommy and Austin return to the autopsy room to finish examining her.
 When the door locks itself, Austin hacks at it with an emergency axe.
 Through an opening, they see the disfigured face of one of the missing corpses, apparently reanimated.
 Unable to reach the cremation furnace, they use fuel to set Jane ablaze.
 Tommy extinguishes the quickly-spreading fire but finds the body still intact.
 When the elevator reactivates, Tommy and Austin attempt to escape again, but the doors will not close.
-They are approached by a dark figure - believing it to be one of the reanimated corpses, Tommy strikes it down with an axe, only to exit the elevator and discover that he has killed Emma, who returned to meet Austin.
+They are approached by a dark figure - believing it to be one of the reanimated corpses, Tommy strikes it down with an axe, only to exit the elevator and discover that he has just killed Emma, who had just returned to meet Austin.

 They return to the examination room and discover that Jane's neurons remain active, meaning she is alive.
-They reexamine the cloth and realize that the markings refer to Leviticus 20:27, which condemns witches, and the year 1693, the date of the Salem witch trials.
-Tommy deduces that Jane had been tortured to death after being accused of witchcraft, but her brutal murder inadvertently transformed her into a real witch, rendering her immortal and able to feel whatever pain her body endures, though she appears dead.
+They re-examine the cloth and realise that the markings refer to Leviticus 20:27, which condemns witches, and the year 1693, the date of the Salem witch trials.
+Tommy deduces that Jane had been tortured to death after being accused of witchcraft, but her brutal murder inadvertently transformed her into a real witch, rendering her immortal and able to feel whatever pain her body endures, though she appears to be dead.

 Deducing that she is keeping them alive because she wants them to suffer the way she has, Tommy offers Jane himself as a sacrifice, begging her to spare Austin.
-Wounds similar to Jane's are inflicted against Tommy; Jane's wounds simultaneously heal, and her eyes return to their original color.
-Tommy begs Austin to stab him to death to end his suffering, and Austin reluctantly complies.
-Hearing the sheriff outside, Austin approaches before recognizing it as another hallucination.
-Startled by a vision of Tommy's walking corpse, Austin trips over the railing and falls to his death.
+Wounds similar to Jane's are inflicted against Tommy; Jane's wounds simultaneously heal, and her eyes return to their original colour.
+Lying on the floor in agony, Tommy reaches for a scalpel.
+Begging Tommy to help him finish the ritual by cutting off his tongue, Austin mistakes his pleas for wanting him to end Tommy's suffering and so Austin stabs him.
+Hearing the sheriff outside, Austin approaches it before realising it is just another hallucination.
+He is startled by a vision of Tommy's walking corpse, causing him to trip over the stair railing and fall to his death.